Capacity: Chief Magistrate

 Thulare was critical of the current structure which sees chief magistrates and regional court presidents sidelined and absent from heads of courts meetings convened by Chief Justice Mogoeng Mogoeng.

-According to Rickard, Thulare described magistrates being represented by provincial judge presidents at these meetings as being like “the days of ‘marital power’” and told his audience that the Office of the Chief Justice was not a “judicial kingdom”.
+According to an article by Carmel Rickard, Thulare described magistrates being represented by provincial judge presidents at these meetings as being like “the days of ‘marital power’” and told his audience that the Office of the Chief Justice was not a “judicial kingdom”.

-How these comments sit with Mogoeng will make for interesting watching during Thulare’s interview for a position on the Western Cape High Court Bench.
+These comments did not sit easy with Mogoeng during Thulare’s unsuccessful 2019 interview for a position on the Western Cape High Court Bench when it dominated.

 Thulare has acted at the Gauteng Division of the High Court in 2014 and 2016, and in the Western Cape Division of the High Court in 2017 (one term), 2018 (the entire year) and 2019 (one term).